 Dissociative experiences and PTSD

 The relationship between dissociative experiences and PTSD is not clear.
 On one hand, there is research that finds that dissociative experiences during a traumatic event may play a critical role in the development of trauma-related psychological disorders, including PTSD (Birmes et al., 2003; e.g., Van Der Kolk, Van Der Hart, & Marmar, 1996).
-Nevertheless, other research does not find a significant association between the two (REFS).
+In addition peritraumatic emotions during a traumatic event may be associated with the development of PTSD (Bovin and Marx, 2011).
+Nevertheless, other research does not find a significant association between the two (Candel and Merckelbach, 2004; Bryant, 2007) (REFS).

 During the past decades, trauma research has confirmed that dissociative experiences during a traumatic event may play a critical role in the development of trauma-related psychological disorders, including PTSD (e.g., Van Der Kolk, Van Der Hart, & Marmar, 1996).
 In addition, pathological dissociation has been used as a basis for a subtype of PTSD because research has identified a subgroup of individuals with both biological and psychological features of dissociation in addition to PTSD (Lanius, Brand, Vermetten, Frewen, & Spiegel, 2012).